rockymiss/kitchennippers/README.md

 ### Skeleton Plane

-The design was focused to desktop first but can be used on smaller devices such as mobiles too.
+The design was focused to desktop first but can be used on smaller devices such as tablets and mobiles too.
 Wireframes are done using balsamiq:

 <center>Index</center>